AhoyISki/Firedecor/README.md

 <details><summary>Font options</summary>

-- `font` will determine what font will be used for titles.
+- `font` will set what font will be used for titles.
 Default is `sans-serif`;
-- `font_size` will determine the font size, in pixels, for the title.
+- `font_size` will set the font size, in pixels, for the title.
 Default is `20`;
-- `active_title` will determine the color for the font of active windows.
+- `active_title` will set the color for the font of active windows.
 Default is `1.0 1.0 1.0 1.0`;
-- `inactive_title` will determine the color for the font of inactive windows.
+- `inactive_title` will set the color for the font of inactive windows.
 Default is `1.0 1.0 1.0 1.0`;

 </details>

 <details><summary>Border options</summary>

 - `border_size` can take up to 4 parameters.
 If one is used, it will be the border size for every edge of the windows.
 If 2 parameters are used, the first one determines the size of the top edge, and the second one determines the size of the remaining edges.
 If 3 are used, the first one will be used for all edges.
 If 4 parameters are used, they are used in the following order: top, left, bottom, right.
 Default is `30 10`;
-- `active_border` will determine the color for the border of active windows.
+- `active_border` will set the color for the border of active windows.
 Default is `0.13 0.13 0.13 0.67`;
-- `inactive_border` will determine the color for the border of inactive windows.
+- `inactive_border` will set the color for the border of inactive windows.
 Default is `0.2 0.2 0.2 0.87`;
-- `corner_radius` will determine the radius for the corners of the windows.
+- `corner_radius` will set the radius for the corners of the windows.
 Use 0 for no radius.
 Default is `0`;

 </details>

 <details><summary>Outline options</summary>

 - `outline_size` will set the size for the outline of the window.
 Default is 0;
-- `active_outline` will determine the color for the outline of active windows.
+- `active_outline` will set the color for the outline of active windows.
 Default is `0.0 0.0 0.0 1.0`;
-- `inactive_outline` will determine the color for the outline of inactive windows.
+- `inactive_outline` will set the color for the outline of inactive windows.
 Default is `0.0 0.0 0.0 1.0`;

 </details>

 <details><summary>Button options</summary>

-- `button_size` will determine the size of the buttons, in pixels.
+- `button_size` will set the size of the buttons, in pixels.
 Default is 20;
 - `inactive_buttons` is a `bool` that tells the plugin to draw buttons differently, depending on them being in an active or an inactive window.
 Default is `false`;
 - `button_style` is a string that sets the style used for the buttons.
 By default, there are 3 styles:
-  - `wayfire`, wicth is similar to the one used by wayfire by default;
+  - `wayfire`, witch is similar to the one used by wayfire by default;
   - `firedecor`, my own spin on a buttons style, with animated symbols that change in size, and a different maximize symbol;
   - `simple`, where the buttons have no symbols inside of them, they are simple circles.